Trip Highlights

 Turkey Yachting Adventure Itinerary

-On this itinerary, we start with two nights in Istanbul, visit Ephesus, and spend 7 days and 6 nights aboard our Turkish gullet, returning to Istanbul for one final night.
+On this itinerary, we start with two nights in Istanbul, visit Ephesus, and spend 7 days and 6 nights aboard our Turkish gulet, returning to Istanbul for one final night.
 The cruise takes place along the shores of ancient Lycia.
 The Lycians were a fiercely independent people who settled the area around the 15th century BC.
 As the landscape is wild, so were the Lycians, the last peoples to be incorporated into the Roman provinces in Asia Minor.
 They are mentioned numerous times in various ancient histories and throughout our voyage we see remains of their civilization; mostly in the form of extravagant, grandiose tombs.
 In the mid-19th century the British took many of their finest works and these may be seen in the British Museum in London in the Xanthian Room.
 Fortunately, there remain many on location to this day.
-The mystery of their civilization and the wonder of their ruins are indeed an intriguing focal point for our adventure
+The mystery of their civilization and the wonder of their ruins are indeed an intriguing focal point for our adventure.

 Day 0: Fly to Istanbul